AdobeDocs/analytics.en/help/integrate/home.md

 ![Banner](../../assets/doc_banner_integrate.png)

+This guide focuses on integrating multiple Experience Cloud solutions.
+If you're looking for Analytics data connectors, see the [Data connectors](/help/import/data-connectors/getting-started-data-connectors.md) page in the Import user guide.

 Configure integrations with other Adobe Experience Cloud solutions, such as Audience Manager, Advertising Cloud, or Target.
 It includes:

 * **Audience Analytics:** Integrate Adobe Audience Manager with Adobe Analytics.